StraysFromPath/mod-rare-drops/.github/README.md

 Rares get mostly new green drops.

-Rare elites get mostly neww blue drops.
+Rare elites get mostly new blue drops.

 Rares/rare elites which already guarantee a good drop such as the Scarlet Monastary rare spawns were not changed.